MATPOWER/mpsim/CONTRIBUTING.md

 examples of how to write tests.

-You can run your tests by typing the name of your test function at the Matlab or Octave prompt, or `test_mpsim` to run the entire test suite.
+You can run your tests by typing the name of your test function at the MATLAB or Octave prompt, or `test_mpsim` to run the entire test suite.

 ### Sharing your changes